 Similar to spaces that Abney has worked on in the past, she sought to enchant the court by creating a vibe that would imbue The Ground as a footballing refuge.
-"I began by browsing the web for soccer-related imagery and then began making different elements to collage to the told HYPEBEAST One of the challenges, she noted, was making sure that the field was still playable and not lost in the bits of color and shape.
-"I have to create something that's visually impactful while considering the actual and not lost in the hits of color and shape.
+"I began by browsing the web for soccer-related imagery and then began making different elements to collage to the challenges, she noted, was making sure that the field was still playable and not lost in the hits of color and shape.
 "I have to create something that's visually impactful while considering the actual layout of a soccer field, and sometimes that process can present a few obstacles," said Abney.
 The result is a dynamic playing field that complements New York City's vibrant football culture.